 If you find yourself feeling critical, angry, resentful or frustrated a lot of the time, it might be good to focus on taking more care of yourself & creating more ‘Me Time’ to recharge your batteries but also you might need to share more of the responsibilities & delegate more chores to the kids to help out around the house.
 Remember it’s good for the ‘We Team’ of family life and it teaches kids responsibility.
 Look to get help with managing your strong feelings if they persist.

-Lock Down is a good opportunity to ‘talk & teach’ your kids about pulling together.
+Post Pandemic parenting is a good opportunity to ‘talk & teach’ your kids about pulling together.

 The key energy of strong families is respect.
 Show respect for each other by listening, waiting until people have finished speaking and avoiding criticism.
 If you need strategies, you could look at ways to improve your negotiating, problem solving or conflict management skills.
 I work with families all the time around these skills free from finger pointing or judgement.